M-Silly-Gremlin/Ray-Engine/README.md

-Ray Engine
+Rayth

-Ray Engine is an open-source, lightweight game engine built using OpenGL and designed for easy development of 2.5D raycasting-style games, similar to classic FPS games like Doom and Build games.
+Rayth is an open-source, lightweight game engine built using OpenGL and designed for easy development of 2.5D raycasting-style games, similar to classic FPS games like Doom and Build games.
 The engine is designed to be simple, customizable, and adaptable for both beginner and experienced developers.

 Features
 - Cross-platform: Built with OpenGL for easy porting to Windows, Linux, and macOS.